overthq/Pecunia/README.md

 # Pecunia

-Pecunia is a crypto wallet that focuses on making crypto more accessible to everyday users.
+Pecunia is an app that focuses on making crypto more accessible to everyday users.

 ## Motivation and Goals

 Currently, the adoption of crypto is hindered by the technical barrier-to-entry.
 Most wallets create a new paradigm, that appeals only to users who have some knowledge about the inner workings of the underlying technology.
 Pecunia's aim is to have a simple user experience, that's also as similar to existing mobile banking applications as possible.

-Think Google Pay, but entirely crypto-based.
+## Architecture & Design

+Pecunia connects to your existing wallets using [WalletConnect](https://walletconnect.org), and enables you to carry out actions using the connected wallets.
+We do not store any of your private keys, and require explicit permission from your wallet application to carry out any transaction.
+As this code is also open source, you can verify these claims.

 ## Contributing

 Positive contributions are welcome.
 Be sure to check out the [contribution guidelines](.github/CONTRIBUTING.md) before contributing.

-You can share your ideas for the project in the [Overt server](https://discord.gg/t6wVzUh) on Discord.
-You can also create feature requests as issues on this GitHub repository.
+You can also share your ideas for the project in the [discussions](discussions) section.

 ## License